anders94/https-authorized-clients/README.md

 Typically, HTTPS servers do a basic TLS handshake and accept any client connection as long as a compatible cipher suite can be found.
-However, the server can be configured to send the client a CertificateRequest during the TLS handshake which requires the client to present a certificate as well as a form of identity.
+However, the server can be configured to send the client a CertificateRequest during the TLS handshake which requires the client to present a certificate as a form of identity.

 * [http://en.wikipedia.org/wiki/Transport_Layer_Security#Client-authenticated_TLS_handshake](Client-authenticated TLS Handshakes) (from Wikipedia)